xpack/web-doxygen/website/docs/api/classes/condparser.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>returns the id of the given operator returns -1 if the operator is not recognized</p>
+returns the id of the given operator returns -1 if the operator is not recognized

-<p>Declaration at line 72 of file <a href="/web-doxygen/docs/api/files/src/condparser-h">condparser.h</a>, definition at line 90 of file <a href="/web-doxygen/docs/api/files/src/condparser-cpp">condparser.cpp</a>.</p>
+Declaration at line 72 of file <a href="/web-doxygen/docs/api/files/src/condparser-h">condparser.h</a>, definition at line 90 of file <a href="/web-doxygen/docs/api/files/src/condparser-cpp">condparser.cpp</a>.

 <div class="doxyProgramListing">